What Does Heaven Look Like?

 The walls also have twelve gates made of pearls with the twelve tribes of Israel written on them and twelve angels at their entrance.

 Revelations 22:2 describes a river, clear as crystal, that flows from the throne of God and of Jesus the Lamb down the middle of the city.
 On each side of this river grows a tree of life that yields twelve kinds of fruit every month.
-It is said that this river is the river of life, and contains rare healing properties.
+It is said that this river is the river of life, and contains rare healing properties that will heal the nations.

 How Big Is Heaven In The Bible?